Apinedas/printf/README.md

 The letters `abcdef` are
 used for `x` conversions and the letters `ABCDEF` are used for `X` conversions.

-Then for each case function `_utoa`convert unsigned int variable arguments into char
+Then for each case, modded `utoa` pseudo functions were used

 #### Example `main.c`:
 ```